yujunmjiang/nasm-interactive/README.md

 #### Geocode

 Before my visual desgin, I decided to use manufactor's name instead of country becuase it can make to find a precise location for each aircraft.
 Unfortunately, I recognized the Smithsonian Institution Open Access API did not provide latidude and longitude associated with manufactor's location, so I added all of them manually.

+#### Visual Design

+This mockup includes three sections which are description, interactive map, and bar chart.
+User can click each location to see more information about the aircraft includes project name, manufactor, year, and type.
+The bar chart will show the trend of aircraft develoment in our history base on the number of collections that owned by the National Air and Space Museum.